One Hundred Five

 “Oceane, bring the drone in, we got lucky with a close up, let’s not press it.”

 Drone secured, we pull out of the woods and head towards town, the closest being Helena, about fifty miles.
-Everything else has a population of a hundred and six, we’d stand out too much.
+Everything in-between has a population of a hundred and six, we’d stand out too much.

 We check into the Best Western Premiere, two bed suite, which means two connecting rooms, one with two Queen beds and the other with a King.
 Wet bar in the King, microwaves and mini fridge.
 There’s a steakhouse next door, two bar and grilles steps away and the hotel offers complimentary full breakfast.